horville-hootenkline/DnDj/README.md

 - pin tracks.
 When a track in the mix stops, it is automatically remove.
 Pinned tracks remain.

-- cue tracks to unpause/pause on next fade or snap
+- cue tracks to unpause/pause (or if pinned start) on next fade or snap

-- sync everyone to the same time elapsed on all tracks (including when a player logs into a session their audio syncs automatically with the GM's).
+- sync everyone to the same time elapsed on all tracks (including when a player logs into a session, their audio syncs automatically with the GM's).

 - Session memory - the ability to load your last mix.